snikch/suite/README.md

 In the background, this is a Goliath server which handles requests for both content and assets - compiling them on the fly.
 You should not need to restart your server when changing content, javascript or stylesheets - but you _will_ need to restart it if you change your `config/suite.yml` or `config/content.yml` files.

+__ProTip:__ All argument are passed directly to the Goliath runner, so you can use any [argument that Goliath accepts](https://github.com/postrank-labs/goliath/blob/master/lib/goliath/runner.rb), such as `-p 8080` for a port or `-a 12.34.56.78` for an ip address.

 ### <a name="section_3.3"></a> 3.3 suite build
 Building a site does a few things.